anusheeel/flood-it/README.md

 Application code is MIT licensed.
 This licence does **not** replace the licences or attribution obligations of geographic datasets, elevation data, photographs or dependencies.

-## Interface concept

-[Sidebar and area-inspection mockup](docs/sidebar-concept.png) — AI-generated interface concept.
-Its landscape and example polygons are illustrative; the running app uses the included elevation and mapped data.
-The concept is not a flood result.